Dental Resolutions to Keep Your Smile Shining Bright

 Flossing regularly is an important part of maintaining dental hygiene as flossing between teeth removes bacteria that toothbrushes cannot reach.

-Regular dental check-ups
+Have regular dental check-ups

 Keeping up to date with your dental appointments is essential to allow any potential dental issues to be flagged up before they become a serious problem.
 Early treatment can usually resolve problems quickly.
 Dentists will also give teeth a professional clean, targeting hard to clean areas.